 The department offers introductory biology courses suitable for both majors and nonmajors.
 Some 100-level seminars, such as A Green World are small classes designed especially for first-year students.

 Upper-level courses provide in-depth study of such topics as genetics, cell biology, evolution, protein biochemistry, microbiology, anatomy, ecology, plant diversity, and physiology.

-In the fall semester, five different introductory biology courses will be offered.
+In the fall semester, four different introductory biology courses will be offered.
 Any of these courses count for Distribution as a Laboratory Science.
 All are suitable for the major in Biological Sciences, Environmental Studies, Neuroscience and Behavior, and Biochemistry.
 Students should choose the one that most interests them.

-“Diversity of Life” (Biology 145f-02) We will survey the great diversity of life on earth from the archaebacteria that live in hot sulfur springs to giant sequoia trees to singing birds.
+“Diversity of Life” (Biology 145DL-01) We will survey the great diversity of life on earth from the archaebacteria that live in hot sulfur springs to giant sequoia trees to singing birds.
 Labs will explore biological diversity via collecting trips around campus as well as laboratory experiments and will introduce students to data collection, manipulation, and analysis.

-"A Green World” (Biology 145f-03) This course examines the plant life in the woods and fields around us, the exotic plants in our greenhouses, and the plants we depend on for food.
+"A Green World” (Biology 145GW-01) This course examines the plant life in the woods and fields around us, the exotic plants in our greenhouses, and the plants we depend on for food.
 We will study plants living in surprising circumstances, settling into winter, escaping from gardens, reclaiming farmland, cooperating with fungi and insects, and fighting for their lives.
 We will find that plants challenge some conventional, animal-based assumptions about what matters to living things.
 In labs, students will seek to answer their questions about how plants grow in nature, by studying plant structure and function, ecology, and evolution.